e-cal/chat.nvim/README.md

     temp = "> Temperature: ",
     system = "> System Message",
     chat = "## Chat",
-    user = "> User",
+    user = "### User",
-    assistant = "> Assistant",
+    assistant = "### Assistant",
+    file = "> @",
+    entropix_save_path = "> Save: ",
   },
   popup = {
     size = 40, -- percent of screen
     direction = "right", -- left, right, top, bottom, center }, inline = {
+    base_model = "llama-3.1-405b-base",
-    model = "claude-3.5-sonnet",
+    instruct_model = "claude-3.7-sonnet",
-    temp = 0, -- model temperature
     system_message = [[You are an expert programmer working alongside an expert colleague.
 You will be given code snippets.
-Treat comments that don't have accompanying code as instructions on what needs to be done.
+Interpret comments as instructions on code that needs to be written if there isn't already code addressing the comment or if the comment requests refactoring.
 Only respond with code, make all comments and explanation as code comments.
 Do not respond or acknowledge the request in any way, just start coding.
+Do not explain in prose what you are doing or how the code works.
+Code only.
-Continue where the code leaves off, do not repeat existing code unless it needs to be changed.
+Continue where the code leaves off, do not repeat existing code.
+Only show the modified code.
-There is no need to fence the code with triple backticks, just start writing code.
+Just start writing code, do not format as markdown, write plain code.
 Only do exactly as instructed, do not add code that was not explicitly asked for or described.
 Do not add more functionality than is asked for.
+Do not continue the program beyond what specific functionality the user requests.
 ]],
+    temp = 0.1, -- model temperature
+    max_tokens = 512, -- max length of response
   },

 }
 ```